interesting-courses/UW_coursework/README.md

 # UW Coursework
-This repository contains personal solutions to homeworks and exams taken at the University of Washington.
+This repository contains personal solutions to homeworks and exams for courses taken at the University of Washington.
 Solutions are provided with no guarantees to their accuracy.
 Many of the LaTeX files may not compile properly as the dependencies have changed over time.

 Any time MATLAB code was provided for an assignment, I ported it to Python (Numpy/Scipy).
 This may be of particular use for future students in courses where MATLAB is used frequently.